 “Guard thy treasures from loss.”

 Investments are often fraught with dangers, especially for beginners.
 Not every investment bears fruit.
 Learn about the risks of investing, whether in the stock market or investing in a new business.
-Consult those with more experience and trained in that field.
+Consult those with training and more experience in that field.
 Arkad tells of his folly when he entrusted a bricklayer to buy jewels for him and returned with glass.

 While you can’t prevent every loss or mistake, there are ways to minimize your risks.
-When investing, you should diversify your portfolio and implement asset allocation depending of your age and life cycle.
-As your wealth increases, consult a financial adviser who may enhance your abilities to address and confront many financial, tax and legal issues.
+When investing, you should diversify your portfolio and implement asset allocation depending on your age and life cycle.
+As your wealth increases, consult a financial adviser who may enhance your abilities to address and confront many financial, tax, and legal issues.